ChemicalDevelopment/fractalrender/README.md

 If ffmpeg is not installed or found, fractalrender will output a command to run to manually create the video.

-If you want to store temporary `.png` s somewhere other than `/tmp/`, you can use `--anim-tmp`, like `fractalrender out.mp4 --anim-tmp %d_out.png` this will replace the first `%d` with the index of the png.
+If you want to store temporary `.png` s somewhere other than `/tmp/`, you can use `--anim-tmp`, like `fractalrender out.mp4 --anim-tmp out_%05d.png` this will replace the first `%d` with the index of the png.

-You can use `--sec` for how many seconds, `--fps` for the frames per second, and `--zps` for zoom per second.
+You can use `--sec` for how many seconds the animation should last, `--fps` for the frames per second, and `--zps` for zoom increase per second.

 To make a 15 second video zooming in on a nice default point, run this:

-`fractalrender out.mp4 --sec 15 --fps 6 --zps 1.8 -i 100 -l elephantvalley --anim-tmp vid_%d.png`
+`fractalrender out.mp4 --sec 15 --fps 6 --zps 1.8 -i 200 -l elephantvalley --anim-tmp vid_%d.png`

 ## Compiling